Applied Choreographies: Typing

+The actual reception of the message is executed in rule $\did{G}{Recv}$.
+In $\did{G}{Eq}$ we model the splitting of complete communications and recursion unfolding with the structural equivalence $\equivG$, the smallest congruence defined by the rules in \cref{fig:cc_global_types_semantics}.
+To capture the semantics of asynchronous message delivery, we define the swap relation $\swapG$ as the smallest congruence defined by the rules in \cref{fig:cc_global_types_semantics}.
+Both congruences are similar to what presented for choreographies in \cref{sec:fc_semantics}.
+Note that rules $\did{GS}{ChoBrc}$ and $\did{GS}{ChoBuf}$ enable the swapping of choice terms with receptions, as long as the swap preserves the causal consistency between operations (i.e., we do not swap a sending that is causally dependent from a reception on the same role).

-We extend the typing rules given in the previous section to check runtime terms.
-The extension consists in \emph{i}) new terms for $\Gamma$ and \emph{ii}) the introduction of rule $\did{T}{\env C}$ to type runtime choreographies.
+\paragraph{Runtime Type checking and Typing Rules} We extend the typing rules given in the previous section to check runtime terms.
+The extension consists in \emph{i}) new terms for $\Gamma$, and \emph{ii}) the introduction of rule $\did{T}{\env C}$ to type runtime choreographies.
+We extend the grammar of typing environments with